Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Examples of differentiable stratified groupoids

-\begin{example}[Singular riemannian foliations] Let $M$ be a smooth, connected manifold and let $\mathcal{F}$ be a singular riemannian foliation of $M$, see \cite[Section 6.1]{MolinoBook}.
-That is, $\mathcal{F}$ is a partition of $M$ into connected, immersed submanifolds called \emph{leaves} such that the module of smooth vector fields on $M$ that are tangent to the leaves is transitive on each leaf, and there is a riemannian metric on $M$ with respect to which every geodesic that is normal to a leaf is normal to every leaf it intersects.
-A singular riemannian foliation is an example of a singular Stefan--Sussmann foliation, see \cite{StefanFoliatSing,SussmannOrbitsVFldsDistrib}.
+\begin{example}[Singular riemannian foliations] Recall from \cite[Section 6.1]{MolinoBook} that a singular riemannian foliation is a pair $(M, \mathcal{F})$ where $M$ is a smooth, connected manifold and $\mathcal{F}$ is a partition of $M$ into connected, immersed submanifolds called \emph{leaves} such that the module of smooth vector fields on $M$ that are tangent to the leaves is transitive on each leaf and there is a riemannian metric on $M$ with respect to which every geodesic that is normal to a leaf is normal to every leaf it intersects.
+A singular riemannian foliation is an example of a singular Stefan--Sussmann foliation \cite{StefanFoliatSing,SussmannOrbitsVFldsDistrib}.
 By \cite[Section 6.2]{MolinoBook}, $M$ is stratified by unions of leaves of the same dimension; see also \cite[Sections 1.2--3]{RoyoPrietoSAWSingFoil} and \cite{BoualemMolino}.

 Suppose $(M, \mathcal{F})$ is \emph{almost regular}, meaning that the union of leaves of maximal dimension $k$ is an open, dense subset of $M$.
-Suppose further that the foliation $\mathcal{F}$ can be defined by a Lie algebroid of dimension $k$.
+Suppose further that the foliation $\mathcal{F}$ can be defined by a Lie algebroid of dimension $k$ in the sense of \cite[page 472]{DebordHolonomSingFoliat}, i.e.~the leaves of $\mathcal{F}$ are the maximal connected integral manifolds of the distribution on $M$ induced by a Lie algebroid over $M$.
 In \cite{DebordHolonomSingFoliat}, the holonomy groupoid $\sfG$ of $(M,\mathcal{F})$ is constructed as a Lie groupoid with object space $\sfG_0 = M$ and such that the orbits of $\sfG$ correspond to the leaves $\mathcal{F}$; see also \cite{PradinesSingFoliat}.
-Giving $M$ the stratification by leaves of the same dimension described above and $\sfG_1$ the stratification given by the pullback of this stratification via $s$, it is easy to see that $\sfG$ has, along with its structure as a Lie groupoid, an alternate structure as a differential stratified groupoid.
-These two structures coincide if and only if the foliation $\mathcal{F}$ is regular, i.e. all leaves have the same dimension.
+Giving $M$ the stratification by leaves of the same dimension described above and $\sfG_1$ the stratification given by the pullback of this stratification via $s$, it is easy to see that $\sfG$ has, along with its structure as a Lie groupoid, an alternate structure as a differential stratified groupoid which is finer than the original one.
+These two structures coincide if and only if the foliation $\mathcal{F}$ is regular \cite[page 190 and Section 1.1]{MolinoBook}, i.e.~all leaves have the same dimension.

 Note that the holonomy groupoid of a general singular Stefan--Sussmann foliation was constructed as a topological groupoid in \cite{AndroulidakisSkandalisFoliat} and coincides with the holonomy groupoid of \cite{DebordHolonomSingFoliat} when the latter is defined.
 Other hypotheses under which this holonomy groupoid naturally has the structure of a differentiable stratified groupoid are not yet clear.